krontech/chronos-gui-2/readme.md

 - Run `util/watch-host.sh` on your development computer.
 (You may need to check the source to make sure it's uploading to the right location.)
 - Run `util/watch-guest.sh src/cam-ui.py` on your camera or virtual machine.
 It is strongly encouraged to set your favourite editor up with some sort of Python integration, such as [Anaconda](http://damnwidget.github.io/anaconda), if it does not already support Python.
 Any editor or IDE on any operating system may be used.
+- Run `util/designer.sh` on your development computer to open Qt Designer with the Chronos widgets loaded.

 ### Contributing
-Before submitting a pull request, it's a good idea to tell us what you're up to on [the forums](http://forum.krontech.ca/).
-Communication is key to effective contribution.
+Contributions are welcome!
+Thank you!
+Before diving in and changing things, it's a good idea to tell us what you'd like to do on [the forums](http://forum.krontech.ca/).
+Since we are familiar with the codebase, we can help get you started in the right direction. 🙂

-Have a supersonic day! 🙂